Objectives of the Waimea Community Dam

 - Healthy Lee and Waimea Rivers with abundant fish and flora where we can swim and play

-- A robust economy from the success of horticulture and farming industries
+- A robust economy from the success of the horticulture and farming industries

 - Jobs for people in our primary industries and the support services working with them